LeonSering/leonsering/content/publication/felsner-2018-rainbow-journal/index.md

 - article-journal
 publication: '*SIAM Journal on Discrete Mathematics*'
 doi: 10.1137/18M1216456
-abstract: '<p align="justify">The flip graph of triangulations has as vertices all triangulations of a convex n-gon, and an edge between any two triangulations that differ in exactly one edge.
+abstract: 'The flip graph of triangulations has as vertices all triangulations of a convex n-gon, and an edge between any two triangulations that differ in exactly one edge.
 An r-rainbow cycle in this graph is a cycle in which every inner edge of the triangulation appears exactly r times.
 This notion of a rainbow cycle extends